designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 Dennett reveals the effort the brain goes to to antedate various judgements in the colour phi experiments.
 But why does the brain bother to patch its interpretation of past events?
-Presumably, _precisely_ so that there is, at any point in time, an official picture of “how it was to be me” at some earlier time, even if that narrative is a transient artefact that may be revised again in the future.
+Presumably, _precisely_ so that there is, at any point in time, an official story of “how it was to be me” at some earlier time, albeit a transient one that may be revised again in the future.
 These kinds of editing efforts by the brain should be interpreted as _constructors of a virtual finish line_, a functional, behavioural one, rather than a physical one, but a finish line nonetheless.

-So what does Dennett's deep insight about consciousess-as-narrative _actually_ reveal, if it in fact supports, rather than refutes, a functional version of the Cartesian Theatre?
+So what does Dennett's deep insight about consciousness-as-narrative _actually_ reveal, if it in fact supports, rather than refutes, a functional version of the Cartesian Theatre?
 One thing it shows is that the content of phenomenonal consciousness cannot be a direct _correlate_